jxnblk/plangular/README.md

 <div plangular-icon="next"></div>
 ```

-Note: Since these are SVGs, use the `fill` attribute to style the color of the icons.

 #### Example Icon Styling
+Since these are SVGs, use the `fill` attribute to style the color of the icons.

 ```html
 <style>